 There are no restrictions, either maximum or minimum, on the Company's exposure to sectors, asset classes or geography.
-The Company looks to achieve diversification and a spread of risk by adhering to the limits and restrictions set out below.
+The Company, however, achieves diversification and a spread of risk by adhering to the limits and restrictions set out below.

-Once fully invested, the Company's portfolio will comprise a minimum of 50 investments.
+The Company's portfolio comprises a minimum of 50 investments.